 Call Us Today to Speak with Los Lunas Medical Malpractice Attorney

 If you have been injured during surgery or other while receiving any medical care, you should speak to an attorney as soon as you can.
-At The Law Firm of David C. Chavez, we have more than 30 years of experience helping injured victims recover compensation and will review the facts of your case for free.
-To schedule a free consultation with a medical malpractice lawyer in Los Lunas, call our office today at 505-865-9696 or contact us online.
+At David C. Chavez Law Firm, we have more than 38 years of experience helping injured victims recover compensation and will review the facts of your case for free.
+To schedule a free consultation with a medical malpractice lawyer in Los Lunas, call our office today at 888-DAVID-WINS (888-328-4394) or contact us online.